bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 In the list at the top you can add and remove languages to/from the CMS and you can set the default language.
-Just below you can define whether Axon.ivy should automatically create a value for every language of the CMS if you create a new Content Object or not.
+Just below you can define whether Axon Ivy should automatically create a value for every language of the CMS if you create a new Content Object or not.
 Do not use this option if you do not need content in multiple languages or if you :ref:`export the CMS content <cms-export>` to translate it.
-Use the option if you know that you need to translate the vast majority of Content Objects within the Axon.ivy Designer
+Use the option if you know that you need to translate the vast majority of Content Objects within the Axon Ivy Designer

 Furthermore, you have the choice between different HTML page layouts and CSS style sheets for use as default values for HTML dialog pages.